linkinf88k/building-a-metrics-dashboard/README.md

 TROUBLE TICKET

-Name: Request Endpoint Star Failure Throw 405 Method Not Allowed
+Name: HTTP 500 Internal Server Error

-Date: May 5, 2024, 14:30 PM.
+Date: May 15 2024, 22:01:19.359.

-Subject: Backend cannot access MongoDB.
+Subject: Cannot get default home page

 Affected Area: Backend Service

 Severity: High

-The mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb throws a 405 error when the application accesses the /star endpoint after being port-forwarded.
-URL does not exist in the cluster.
-We need to make the MongoDB URL available to the Cluster.
+When we use the default url route to access the backend API with a get request.
+It produces an error and returns a 500 status code.

 ## Creating SLIs and SLOs